Schoodic Peninsula: NSGA Winter Harbor

 A United States Navy base, NSGA Winter Harbor, operated on Schoodic Point from 1935 to 2002.
 A replacement for Otter Cliffs Radio Station, the base operated as a radio station and training facility until it was decommissioned and transferred to the National Park Service on July 1, 2002.
 The former naval base has now been transformed into the Schoodic Education and Research Center, a research and training center for the National Park Service.

 Schoodic Woods Campground

 The Schoodic Woods Campground is located on the mainland Schoodic Peninsula of Acadia National Park.
 It is the only campground located on the mainland of the national park and is about 3 miles southeast of Winter Harbor.
 The Schoodic Woods Campground is typically open from late May until October.
-The 2021 season is expected to be from May 26, 2021 – October 10, 2021, but the dates are subject to change.

 RVs and trailers are allowed in the campground but must be within the maximum length allowed.
 There are no showers at this campground but there are fire rings and grills available for guests to use.
 Setting, building, maintaining, attending, or using a campfire (including charcoal) is prohibited.
 Stoves and grills fueled by petroleum fuels such as Liquid Propane Gas (LPG), butane, or white gas are allowed.